 Could you give a machine a few instructions and let it generate engaging copy while you focused on more pressing tasks?

 Well, now it’s possible, thanks to AI copywriting tools powered by machine learning.
 Let me introduce you to how it works and how it could transform your marketing strategy.
+And if you ever need to get an expert opinion on your AI-generated copy, you can also request a web copy audit from a professional.

 What Is AI Copywriting and How Does It Work?